RoboSats/robosats/docs/_pages/docs/01-best-practices/02-payment-methods.md

   1. Confirm if the final amount of fiat received is correct.<br>
   2. Click "Confirm fiat receive" after you are 100% sure that fiat is successfully deposited in your account.<br>
   3. If you agree with the buyer to use the high-risk platform you will need special precautions to prevent chargeback (This'll be discussed later).<br>

+## Medium-low risk payment method

+### Amazon eGift Cards
+Amazon eGift Cards are one of the more private payment methods on RoboSats.
+They tend to be quick and convenient, but funds must be spent on Amazon.

+It is important to not share a giftcard code directly on the chat, as this might lead to difficult to solve disputes in case of fraud.
+As a seller, **do not accept a giftcard code on the chat**.
+Instead, the seller should provide an email in chat.
+The buyer should buy a new giftcard explicitly for the trade and have it sent to the email address of the seller.
+This way the seller knows he is the only one to have access to the redemeable code.
+This apprach also generates verifiable evidence that the giftcard was bought for the RoboSats trade in case of dispute.

+In case the buyer has an existing Amazon giftcard code, the buyer will first have to apply the code to his own account.
+Then buy a new Amazon giftcard for the seller email using the account balance.

+Find more details on [Amazon eGift card Bisq guidelines](https://bisq.wiki/Amazon_eGift_card)

 ## High-risk payment method